Backpacking through Europe in 1994

-The Spring semester ended and Kyle, Curt and Doug graduated.
-We lived in the Dome through the summer, all the way to August 31.
-Kyle was getting married the first weekend in September and was moving to Omaha, Nebraska.
+The spring semester ended.
+Kyle, Curt, and Doug graduated and moved on.
+We stayed in The Dome through the summer until August 31.
+Kyle was getting married the first weekend in September and moving to Omaha.
+Skratch had one more year of school left and was reluctantly moving back into a dorm.

-As for me, I was getting more excited by the day as I was getting the heck out of Kearney and going far, far away!
+As for me?
+I was getting more excited every single day.
+I was finally getting the hell out of Kearney.

 This was my Canon